alidanapour/chip8_emulator/Product_Document.md

 |  Urgent 	|   When needed	|   Phone call	|

 NO-SHOW RULE: For pre-scheduled meetings (either in person or voice call), if a member anticipats that he/she will show-up late or cannot show-up at all, a notification must be posted in the #meetings channel in the Slack workspace at least 15 minutes in advance.
 If no notification is sent, members will wait for the missing member(s) for 10 minute before starting the meeting.

-### Members' Role

-Release 0:
-- Minh Bui (Minh): Chip8 Game 1 and project documentation
-- Ali Danapour (Ali): Emulator/Visualizer and assists JJ and Kyle on assembly related questions
-- Jong Joon Lee (JJ): Emulator/Visualizer
-- Karan Pathania (KP): Chip8 Game 1
-- Kyle Wu (Kyle): Emulator/Visualizer
-- TODO: Chip8 Tool

-Minh, KP recently completed CMPT 295 so they can pick-up Chip8 language quickly since it's similar to the x86 assembly language.
-Since game 1 is written in Chip8, members with recent exposure to a similar language should work on it.
-Ali took CMPT 295 before so he can help JJ and Kyle who haven't taken CMPT 295 before with question relating to low-level programming.

 ## Risk analysis